 Taxes in Armenia

 Foreign entrepreneurs and investors value the rapidity of economic reforms, the safety, freedom, and openness that Armenia offers.
 Many prefer to visit Armenia in person and register a business as a first step to enter the market.
-This page provides comprehensive information on taxes in Armenia, ensuring you are well-informed about corporate tax rates, personal income tax, VAT, and more.

 Micro-businesses, companies operating within free economic zones, industrial zones, select border towns, and villages can benefit from a zero-tax status.
-Similarly, smaller businesses with annual sales under approximately $298,000 are subject to a nominal sales (turnover) tax, ranging from 1.5% to 5%.
+Similarly, smaller businesses with annual sales under approximately $280,000 are subject to a nominal sales (turnover) tax, ranging from 1.5% to 5%.
 Remarkably, Armenia follows a lenient tax policy regarding individual capital gains from the sale of securities, real estate, and various assets.
 Additionally, insurance and pension payments are exempt from taxation, as are gifts, inheritances, and net worth.

-Navigating Armenia's business landscape can be greatly simplified 98th the assistance of a knowledgeable local lawyer.
+Navigating Armenia's business landscape can be greatly simplified with the assistance of a knowledgeable local lawyer.
 These experts play a pivotal role in minimizing potential risks through meticulous compliance with tax, labor, and immigration regulations.
 By harnessing their expertise, businesses can adeptly sidestep potential pitfalls while capitalizing on tax benefits and government assistance programs.

 Reach Out to Us